ForLoveOfCats/Mountain/README.md

 uses `dirent.h`.
 This will change in the future, until then if you really want to run this on Windows go grab an dirent wrapper or open an issue to bug me into prioritizing this more.

+## Building

+Requires SCons and a recent revision of GCC/Clang.
+The included convenience shell scripts require a POSIX compatible shell, SCons, and a recent revision of Clang.

+To perform the most basic build simply execute `scons` in the repo root.

 The shell script `Debug.sh` builds the compiler, compiles the code under `./examples`, and then runs it.
 The other script `Test.sh`